 Prospective candidates must submit their application by February 14, 2025, at 5:00 p.m. to be eligible.

-A detailed list of eligibility requirements for the 2025 Municipal Election can be found in the Candidate Packet, which will be made available closer to the filing date.
+A detailed list of eligibility requirements for the 2025 Municipal Election can be found in the Candidate Packet, which can be found below.

 Download Candidate Requirements